solidjs/solid-docs-legacy/langs/en/tutorials/stores_nocontext/lesson.md

 Solid's reactivity is a universal concept.
 It doesn't matter if it is inside or outside components.
 There is no separate concept for global vs local state.
 It is all the same thing.

 The only restriction is that all computations (Effects/Memos) need to be created under a reactive root (`createRoot`).
 Solid's `render` does this automatically.
+So when using your own more complicated global stores that contain computations, it's usually best to use Context.

 In this tutorial `counter.tsx` is such a global store.
 We can use it by modifying our component in `main.tsx` to: